Compiling or Testing Code with an Interactive Job

 submitting jobs interactively that are not covered here.)

-for the interactive job, so that you don't have to list every file and/or
+you need, so that you don't have to list every file and/or

 directory separately for "transfer_input_files" in the submit file.